cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 6. Set shop name, address, header logo, etc.

 == Changelog ==

+= 3.4.0 (2023-02-20) =
+* New: filter `wpo_wcpdf_settings_user_role_capabilities` to change role capabilities to access plugin settings
+* New: improved debug tools UI
+* New: import/export settings tools
+* New: dompdf upgrade to v2.0.3
+* Fix: save document settings in order meta only on document init
+* Tested up to WooCommerce 7.4

+= 3.3.2 (2023-02-03) =
+* New: dompdf upgrade to v2.0.2
+* New: filter to control the value returned by `is_woocommerce_activated()`
+* Fix: JS undefined error when trying to retrieve preview gutter texts

+= 3.3.1 (2023-01-20) =
+* Fix: applies `overflow-wrap:anywhere;` to the Simple template `body` in CSS styles
+* Fix: displays a message if the typed next number is superior to MySQL INT max
+* Fix: allow preview gutters text to be translated
+* Fix: settings forms background color issue
+* Fix: PHP notice for undefined index `exists`
+* Fix the year in the date release of v3.3.0 in readme.txt

+= 3.3.0 (2023-01-16) =
+* New: WooCommerce HPOS compatibility (beta)
+* New: reschedule the yearly reset of the numbering system on a button from the Status page
+* New: document status table in the Status page
+* New: adds document object argument to PDF maker class constructor
+* New: filter to allow user to disable the documents private data removal: `wpo_wcpdf_remove_order_personal_data`
+* Tweak: optimizes `$wpdb` use on `Sequential_Number_store` class
+* Tweak: improves yearly reset number with Action Scheduler and Updraft Plus Semaphore
+* Fix: replaces the use of the deprecated `wcs_` filter hooks from WooCommerce Subscriptions plugin
+* Fix: bail if document data is empty when saving order
+* Fix: add nonces to several admin unsecure requests
+* Tested up to WooCommerce 7.3

 = 3.2.6 (2022-12-15) =
 * Fix: adds nonce check in hide link for attachments hint in admin